Sunday, January 5, 2025

 "No. Something else," said Alicia.
 "I'm not going up there."

-"Because it's dark?" asked Party Girl, a barb buried in the question.
+"Because it's dark?" asked Party Girl, a smirk spreading across her gooey lips.

 Alicia glared.
 "Because I'm not going into my psycho stalker's secret lair!
 You didn't see.
 It's barely even a crawlspace."

-The sloppy host stewed.
 "Well, you better think of something."
-Mr. Cattywampus purred over the uncomfortable silence.
+The sloppy host stewed. while Mr. Cattywampus purred over the uncomfortable silence.
 "I know, sweetie," she baby-talked to her contented pet.
 "She will."
 Party Girl shot a glance at Alicia, meeting her eyes expectantly.

-Alicia asked the first thing that came to mind, trying to change the subject.
+Alicia asked the first thing that came to mind, hoping to change the subject.
 "What's the name of your charity, anyway?"

-The question restored a bit of cheer to the host's face.
+The question restored a bit of cheer to her tag partner's demeanor.
 "Party Girl's Li'l Dreamerz, with a zed."

 "Oh.
 What do you do?"

-The assistant stammered back, "Uh- I'll get it ready now."
+The backup assistant stammered back, "Uh- I'll get it ready now."

 Party Girl's eyes narrowed.
 "You're second backup now.
 Get out.
 Send in Xaun."

-"My deepest and sincerest apologies, Party Girl, but remember Xaun is-"
+"My deepest and sincerest bad, Party Girl, but remember Xaun is-"

 Party Girl rolled her eyes.
 "Ugh!
 Where's Janice when you need her?"